 • Reductions in particulate matter on the South Shore can mostly be attributed to reductions in local sources such as increased street sweeping and improving the efficiency of residential wood burning stoves.

 • Particulate matter concentrations at DL Bliss show more steady levels over time.
-Because particulate matter at DL Bliss comes more from regional sources rather than local sources, regional sources of particulate matter do not appear to be dropping as much as local sources.
+Because particulate matter at DL Bliss comes more from regional sources rather than local sources, regional sources of particulate matter appear to be relatively steady over time.

 Delivering and Measuring Success